XMG2/QGIS-plugin-de-prueba/README.md

 # QGIS-plugin-de-prueba
-\nThis is a test of how QGIS plugins work
+This is a test of how QGIS plugins work

 Is my first plugin dont judge it

 The funcionalities that the plugin will have are bullshit